+Welcome to the Online Parent Training in Early Behavioral Intervention (OPT-In-Early).
 Please read this introduction all the way through before starting this program!

-Introduction to the Program
+Introduction to OPT-In-Early

-This website is for caregivers of children who may have a diagnosis of Autism Spectrum Disorder (ASD), or another developmental condition.
-It is also for use with children who do not have a diagnosis, but for whom caregivers or physicians have a suspicion of ASD or another developmental disorder or delay.
+This website is mainly for caregivers of children who may have a diagnosis of Autism Spectrum Disorder (ASD), or another developmental condition.
 Throughout this program, we will use the terms “autism” and “ASD” interchangeably.
-It is important to note that autism is indeed a spectrum, and represents a wide range of abilities and challenges.
-In addition, parents of children not suspected of having a specific developmental disorder like ASD, but who may be slow to learn certain skills or have social problems may find useful material in this program.
+It is also for use with children who do not have a diagnosis, but for whom caregivers or physicians have a suspicion of ASD or another developmental delay or condition.
+It is important to note that autism is indeed a spectrum and represents a wide range of abilities and challenges.
+However, parents of children not suspected of having a specific developmental disorder like ASD, but who may be slow to learn certain skills or have social problems, may also find useful material in this program.

 We have created this material from research that we and others have done, and from our years of clinical experience.
 If you would like to learn a little more about us, please go to Meet the Experts.

-We hope that the information in this program will help you to teach your child important skills, and to manage any of your child’s behaviors that interfere with learning.
+We hope that the information in this program will help you to teach your child important skills, and to prevent or manage behaviors that interfere with learning.
 We have focused on many of the skills that young children need to learn, but the rules of learning that we will describe apply to all children, so even if you have an older child, we hope the material will be helpful to you.
 To make it easier to explain things, we are sometimes going to use the words “he” and “him” and sometimes “she” and “her” to refer to all children.
 But please remember that we are always talking about both boys and girls.